 The TNC 640 in its basic version is already equipped with a Gigabit Ethernet data interface of the latest generation.
-The TNC 640 communicates with NFS servers and Windows networks in TCP/IP protocol without needing additional software.
+The TNC 640 uses the TCP/IP protocol to communicate with NFS servers and Windows networks without needing additional software.
 The fast data transfer at rates of up to 1000 Mbps guarantees very short transfer times.
 The TNC 640 offers the best technological conditions for Connected Machining, the networking of the control in the workshop with all areas of your company that accompany production.